roszakc/roszakc.me/docs/projectHub.md

 ### Micro Kernel

 The micro kernel I completed was based on Harry Porter's [BLITZ system](http://web.cecs.pdx.edu/~harry/Blitz/).
-It was adapted by my professor, Phil Nelson, for our operating systems class.
+It was modified by my professor, Phil Nelson, for our use in our operating systems class ([WWU BLITZ page](https://facultyweb.cs.wwu.edu/~phil/classes/blitz/)).
 I personally implemented the system calls necessary to run a simple bash shell which can execute scripts, create and delete files, and fork new processes.
 Additonally, I helped my peers with understanding virtual and physical memory and how to translate between the two properly.

 See the project on [GitHub](https://github.com/roszakc/ClassProjectCodeExamples/tree/master/microKernel)!